stuie382/Tournament-Database/README.md

 # :soccer: Current Extension plans
 * Allow users to create and run custom SQL queries through the GUI
 * Allow users to save and recall custom queries
+* Improve installation so that developers would not need to run the SQL files themselves